universitytheater/utheater.github.io/_bylaws/1_bylaws_deans_men.md

 1. #### President
     The President serves as the public image of the Dean’s Men.
 They are required to attend Performing Arts Roundtable meetings and panels as well as any other events expected of a campus arts leader.
 They are responsible for ensuring the continued excellence of the Dean’s Men and the cohesion of the Board.
 The President runs Board meetings.
 2. #### Secretary
     The Secretary is responsible for the successful communication of all Dean’s Men operations.
 They compose the itinerary for each Board Meeting, write and distribute meeting minutes, announce Dean’s Men events to the necessary listhosts and serve as a contact point between Board members, especially the President.
-The Secretary is also responsible for maintaining the Dean’s Men listhost.

 The Secretary is also responsible for maintaining the Dean’s Men listhost, the Board listhost, and the Dropbox.

 3. #### Treasurer
     The Treasurer is responsible for maintaining the non-production budget of the Dean’s Men.
 They collect and allocate funds for non-production events including fundraisers, non-UT artistic projects, etc. They are also in charge of merchandise production and distribution.